 You can configure the events that will be sent by the web service:

-Format of the sent message
+Format of the message sent

-The message will be sent as follows:
+Each time it is created, the message will be sent as follows:

 - Verb: POST

-- Body: the payload
+- Body: the JSON payload

 The header contains the following fields: